CristyCarmona/Project_FoodAnalysis/README.md

 fats to answer questions on why each of these nutrients is important on our bodies.

 ## Dependencies and Setup
-* For managing the calls to the APIs: time, requests
+* For managing the API: python Flask, json, CORS from flask_cors and create_engine from sqlalchemy.
-* For reading csv files: os, csv
-* For dataframes and lists: pandas, numpy
-* For figures and maps:  matplotlib.pyplot, from scipy.stats - linregress, from matplotlib.pyplot - figure, googlemaps and gmaps
+* For ETL: pandas and create_engine from sqlalchemy
+* For HTML: PLotly, D3.js, Bootstrap and AOS.js

 ## Resources
 Food Data source.- https://corgis-edu.github.io/corgis/csv/food/

 ## Coding Approach
 ![Coding Aproach](https://user-images.githubusercontent.com/64176733/91760255-dd0dc180-eb87-11ea-9509-d01330a68370.png)

+## Database table schema